Vyshak-04/Apple-navbar/README.md

 # Apple-navbar
-A simple responsive navbar using HTML and CSS.
+A simple responsive navigation bar using HTML and CSS.